IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 ### Enums

-In the previous [`for` loop section](#for-statements-for-keyvalue-tables), we defined a mapping of collectibles to prices. <!-- cspell:ignore keyvalue -->
+In the previous [`for` loop section](#for-statements-for-keyvalue-tables), we defined a mapping of collectibles to prices.

 Imagine that in our mod, collectibles can only be sold for three different prices: